pixl8/Preside-Documentation/docs/02.devguides/13.customerrorpages/page.md

 </web-app>
 ```

 Another example is producing 404 responses for secured areas of the application.
-In PresideCMS's default urlrewrite.xml file (that works with Tuckey URL Rewrite), we block access to files such as Application.cfc by responding with a 404:
+In Preside's default urlrewrite.xml file (that works with Tuckey URL Rewrite), we block access to files such as Application.cfc by responding with a 404:

 ```xml
 <rule>